 Health professionals who:

-- Would like up to date, evidence-based information about the assessment and management of a range of health-related conditions.
+- seek up-to-date, evidence-based information about the assessment and management of a range of health-related conditions

-- Want to know how and when a patient should be referred to hospital, community health and other services, to ensure appropriate and timely care.
+- seek information about how and when a patient should be referred to hospital, community health and other services, to ensure appropriate and timely care

 - Alfred Health